ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 If the es-node doesn't have enough time to complete sampling within a slot, the log will display "Mining tasks timed out".
 For further actions, please refer to [the FAQ](storage-provider-faq.md#what-can-i-do-about-mining-tasks-timed-out).

+Once data sync is finished, you will receive an email notification indicating which shard has been started mining, if email notifications have been [enabled](email) on your es-node.

 ### Proof submission phase

 Once the es-node calculates a valid storage proof, it will submit the proof to the EthStorage contract and receive the rewards.